-Heath Bar Poke Cake – this rich chocolate cake is soaked with a sweet, caramel mixture and topped with Cool whip and crushed heath bars.
-So easy and even more delicious!
+Heath Bar Poke Cake is a rich chocolate cake soaked with a sweet, caramel mixture and topped with whipped topping and crushed candy bars.
+A few shortcut ingredients add ease to this recipe.

 This Heath bar version is a chocolate cake infused with lots of caramel flavor, frosted with Cool Whip, and garnished with Heath candy bars.
 This cake is SO DELICIOUS!